ariigrangetto/google-translator-react/README.md

 This Google Translator was inspired by the developer Midudev who made it with Vanilla JS.
-I rewrote it in React.
+I rewrote it in React. <br>
 🛑Attention: It uses an AI API that is not yet supported and/or verified by some browsers and may vary depending on your geographical location.